abdessamadG/zero_day/README.md

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
 ## General
 * What is a virtual machine
-* What is Vargant
+* What is Vagrant
-* Who wrote Vargant
+* Who wrote Vagrant
 * what is Ubuntu
 * What does "Ubuntu" mean
-* How to use VMs with Vargant
+* How to use VMs with Vagrant
 * What does the command uname do

 ~